Cortes205/MakefileGenerator/README.md

 Now you can move this tool to any of your project directories and use it!

-For the help menu (when it's created) use the command:
+For the help menu use the command:
 ```sh
 ./makegen -h
 ```